<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • PDF (.PDF)

-So what happens if you want to download Nook content, or other content in a file format not supported by kindle?
+So what happens if you want to download Nook content, or other content in a file format not supported by Kindle?
 You can convert other file formats using this free service (find a demo video for how to use it at the top).

 And if you have a .PDF you got from anywhere else that you want to access on your Kindle app?
 Well, I've got you covered.

 The easiest way to do this is by email.
-You need to find your kindle email address (they give you one), and then you can email any eBooks you download for free to it, to be uploaded to your Kindle App automatically.
+You need to find your Kindle email address (they give you one), and then you can email any eBooks you download for free to it, to be uploaded to your Kindle App automatically.

 Go back to your “Manage Devices”.
 If you see your devices listed in grid detail, like below, you'll want to click the “list detail” button on the right.